Chengdu Sichuan, China Travel Guide

 Flavors combine spicy, numbing, sweet, sour, salty, and aromatic notes into a harmonious profile.
 The "twenty-four flavors" demonstrate this mastery.

-Breakfast is often light (steamed buns, congee); lunch is a main meal (12:00-14:00); dinner is larger, social (18:00-20:00).
+Breakfast is often light (steamed buns, congee); lunch is a main meal (12:00-14:00); dinner time is larger, social (18:00-20:00).
 Late-night snacks are popular.

 Your Chengdu culinary adventure features these iconic dishes.

-A defining dish of Sichuan cuisine.
+A characteristic dish of Sichuan cuisine.

 A balanced and popular Sichuan dish.

-A flavorful noodle classic.
+A savory noodle classic.

 Various meats and vegetables grilled or fried on skewers.